GRAPHS AND NETWORKS - 2022/3

 Module code: MAT3043

-Graph theory is an aesthetically appealing branch of pure mathematics with strong links to other areas of mathematics (combinatorics, algebra, topology, probability, optimisation and numerics) and well developed applications to a wide range of other disciplines (including operations research, chemistry, systems biology, statistical mechanics and quantum field theory).
+Graph theory is an aesthetically appealing branch of pure mathematics with strong links to other areas of mathematics (combinatorics, algebra, topology, probability, optimisation and numerics) and well developed applications to a wide range of other disciplines (including operations research, data science, chemistry, systems biology, statistical mechanics and quantum field theory).
 This module provides an introduction to graph theory.
 There is an emphasis on theorems and proofs.

 Number of Credits: 15